unixisking/pattern-matching-algorithms/README.md

 # Trie Data Structure

 This repository contains an implementation of a **Trie** (prefix tree) in C, a data structure used to store and search strings efficiently, especially useful in applications like autocomplete and spell-check.
-Additionally, the repository includes implementations of various string matching algorithms.
+Additionally, the repository includes implementations of various pattern matching algorithms.

 ## Features